boulder-on/JPassport/README.md

 2. A new class is built using the given interface and then compiled.

 Using compiled classes rather than interface proxy objects makes the solution fairly efficient.

+By default the classes are written to the folder specified by System.getProperty("java.io.tmpdir").
+If you provide the system property "jpassport.build.home" then the classes will be written and compiled there.

 # Library Data Types that work